About the Speakers

 Daniel J. Zimmerman

-John A. Scocos was appointed the first cabinet Secretary of the Wisconsin Department of Veterans Affairs by Governor Scott Walker.
-As the Secretary he is the chief advocate for the nearly 400,000 veterans of Wisconsin.
+Daniel J. Zimmerman was appointed by Governor Scott Walker to serve as the Secretary of the Wisconsin Department of Veterans Affairs.
+As Secretary, he is the chief advocate for the nearly 400,000 veterans of Wisconsin.
 In this capacity he is responsible for the leadership and management of the Department to include strategic and long-range planning initiatives aligning with the Department's vision.